A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Introduction

 \section{Introduction}

-The disparate distribution of air pollution underscores significant ecological justice concerns \cite{hajat2015socioeconomic}, particularly with particulate matter less than 2.5 micrometers (PM$_{2.5}$).
-As one of the most hazardous pollutants, it not only leads to significant health risks but also contributes to environmental issues \cite{world2018noncommunicable}.
-In urban settings, the government typically installs a few EPA-certified air quality monitors that are updated hourly with an hourly average particle count.
-However, pollution levels exhibit considerable variability within small areas and over short periods.
-The advent of low-cost air pollution sensors, such as PurpleAir, has revolutionized monitoring by providing high spatiotemporal resolution data, thereby enhancing the detection of pollution hotspots and improving air quality indices during severe pollution events like wildfires \cite{morawska2018applications, bi2020incorporating, delp2020wildfire}.
+The disparate distribution of air pollution underscores significant ecological justice concerns \citep{hajat2015socioeconomic}, particularly for fine particulate matter with an aerodynamic diameter less than 2.5 micrometers (PM$_{2.5}$).
+As one of the most hazardous air pollutants, PM${2.5}$ is associated with substantial adverse health effects and contributes to broader environmental risks {\citep{world2018noncommunicable}.
+In urban settings, the government typically operates a limited number of United States Environmental Protection Agency (EPA)–certified air quality monitoring stations, which report hourly averaged pollutant concentrations.
+However, air pollution levels can vary substantially over short temporal scales and within small spatial areas.
+The emergence of low-cost air pollution sensors, such as PurpleAir (PA) sensors, has substantially expanded monitoring coverage by providing measurements at high spatial and temporal resolution.
+These data have improved the identification of localized pollution hotspots and enhanced the assessment of air quality conditions often summarized using the Air Quality Index (AQI) during extreme pollution events such as wildfires \citep{morawska2018applications, bi2020incorporating, delp2020wildfire}.

-PurpleAir sensors, known for their affordability, ease of use and maintenance, have proliferated, significantly aiding public and scientific understanding of air quality dynamics \cite{barkjohn2020development}.
-The PurpleAir sensor network offers a high spatial resolution and real-time particulate matter data at a 2-minute temporal resolution.
-The widespread use of PurpleAir sensors, gives us the opportunity to generate an hourly map of ambient PM$_{2.5}$ concentrations in California.
-Leveraging high spatiotemporal resolution data collected from 1110 PurpleAir sensors operating from January to December 2019, this study aims to assess various geostatistical and machine learning techniques in producing hourly PM$_{2.5}$ maps.
+PurpleAir data offer dense spatial coverage and minute-level sampling, enabling hourly mapping of ambient PM$_{2.5}$ across California with substantially finer spatial granularity than the EPA reference network \citep{barkjohn2020development}.
+Leveraging high spatiotemporal resolution data collected from 1015 PurpleAir sensors operating from January to December 2019, this study aims to assess various geostatistical and machine learning techniques in producing hourly PM$_{2.5}$ maps.